 - Source water assessment, protection, and wellhead protection;

-- Capacity development;
+- Capacity development; and

 - Administration of an operating fee permit program.